 - new in OS X development (since April 2018)

 I am open to learning new technology.

 Long about me:

 Hello, friend.
 Alex here.
-I am a software engineering graduate living in Toronto, Canada.
+I am a software engineering graduate living in Hamilton, Canada.
 I graduated magna cum laude from University of Ottawa.
 I mention this because it means a lot to me.
 I was afraid of the challenges that come with completing an engineering degree curriculum.
 It took a lot of effort and hard work.

 I am interested in all aspects of the software engineering discipline.
 To prove my dedication beyond obtaining an accredited software engineering degree, I am in the process of obtaining my professional engineering (P.Eng) license.
 I am currently in the EIT stage.
 As it is illegal in Canada to call yourself a Software Engineer without an engineering license, hopefully this shines some light on any confusion around my Software Engineer, EIT title.

 My career path has not been so straightforward.
-You can check out my resume to see my adventures.
+You can check out my projects page to see my adventures.
 The common denominator along all my various career paths has been people.
 I enjoy helping people and businesses solve their problems.
 I strive to leave whatever I work on in a better state than I found it.
 My life’s goal is to be helpful to people by being great at creating and maintaining usable software.